ksergey/logfw/README.md

-# logfw
+# LogFW
 > A logger framework

-logfw is basis for creating own logging library
+LogFW is basis for creating own logging library

-it's provide ability to prepare format string and format arguments in-place and ability to serialize prepared data in separate thread or process
+Provide ability to prepare format string and format arguments in-place and ability to serialize prepared data in separate thread or process

-## features
+## Features

-* format string pre-processing
+* Format string pre-processing
-* type safe arguments formatting
+* Type safe arguments formatting
-* no overhead in runtime
+* No overhead in runtime
-* low latency
+* Low latency
-* header only
+* Header only

-## requirements
+## Requirements
 * c++14 compiler

-## build
+## Build

-the project is built with *cmake*
+The project is built with *cmake*

 ```
 git clone https://github.com/ksergey/logfw.git